Volunteers & Docents

 IARC docents provide tours to visitors of SAR’s extensive Native art collection and also help conduct history tours of the campus.
 Docents are trained to provide visitors with insight into the connections between the material culture and its historical significance.

 SAR Membership Lecture & Special Event volunteers assist SAR staff with event set-up, greeting attendees, providing membership information, and assisting with registration or ticket sales as needed.

 Catherine McElvain Library volunteers perform a variety of tasks that contribute to the smooth functioning of SAR’s research library and its archival collection.
-The tasks depend upon the interests and skills of each volunteer and range from interlibrary loans, book sales, and archival processing, to scanning and data entry.
+The tasks depend upon the interests and skills of each volunteer and range from book sales and archival processing, to scanning and data entry.

 SAR Press volunteers assist with SAR’s publication division by stocking inventory in the main warehouse, proofreading in-house publications such as catalogs and promotional materials, filing, and data entry.
 Potential volunteers with extensive proofreading/editing/indexing backgrounds will need to submit a resume indicating experience in scholarly publishing and provide work samples.